 Radiofrequency volumetric tissue reduction

-If you can’t wear a breathing device, such as a continuous positive airway pressure (CPAP) machine, your doctor might recommend radiofrequency volumetric tissue reduction (RFVTR).
+If you can’t wear a breathing device, such as a continuous positive airway pressure (CPAP) machine, a doctor might recommend radiofrequency volumetric tissue reduction (RFVTR).
 This procedure uses radiofrequency waves to shrink or remove tissues in the back of your throat, opening up your airway.

 Keep in mind that this procedure is often used to treat snoring, though it may also help with sleep apnea.

-According to the Cleveland Clinic, this is one of the most common surgeries for treating sleep apnea, but not necessarily the most effective.
-It involves removing extra tissue from the top of your throat and the back of your mouth.
+This surgery involves removing extra tissue from the top of your throat and the back of your mouth.
 Like an RFVTR procedure, it’s usually only done if you can’t use a CPAP machine or other device, and tends to be used as a snoring treatment.

 This procedure is also called jaw repositioning.
 It involves moving your jaw forward to create more space behind the tongue.
 This can open up your airway.
-A small 2016 study involving 16 participants found that maxillomandibular advancement reduced the severity of sleep apnea in all participants by more than 50%.
+A small

 Anterior inferior mandibular osteotomy

 This procedure divides your chin bone into two parts, allowing your tongue to move forward.
-This helps to open up your airway while stabilizing your jaw and mouth.
-This procedure has a shorter recovery time than many others, but it’s usually less effective.
+This helps open up your airway while stabilizing your jaw and mouth.
+This procedure has a shorter recovery time than others, but it’s usually less effective.
 Your doctor might also suggest doing this procedure in conjunction with another type of surgery.

 Genioglossus advancement involves slightly tightening the tendons in the front of your tongue.
 This can prevent your tongue from rolling back and interfering with your breathing.
 It’s usually done alongside one or more other procedures.